RyanHaraki/Contacter/README.md

 # Getting Started with Contacter

+Contacter is a Chrome extension that makes it easier to manage your contacts and emails.
+Add a contact, and click on them to copy their email.

 Thanks for trying out Contacter!
 In order to download and use it, follow these steps:

 - Clone this repository